Mulab2020/Astrocytes_integrate_NM_panel_code/README.md

 ## How to use

-1. Open MATLAB and navigate to the panel's `code/` directory, e.g. `code/Fig1/`.
+1. Open MATLAB2024 and navigate to the panel's `code/` directory, e.g. `code/Fig1/`.
 2. Run the corresponding `plot_*.m` script.
 3. Outputs are written to `../results/` relative to the script.